TBrockster/Ground-BnB/README.md

 9) *Add in the line "proxy": "http://localhost:5000" to client/package.json
 10) *In the client directory, run $(npm install react-router-dom --save)
-11) To run, &(npm start) in both /ground-bnb and /ground-bnb/client

 User Stories: Headlines
 ------------